rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    "Depending on the circumstances, such systems can significantly reduce operational cost and complexity at a cost of <strong>vendor dependencies</strong> and (at the moment) immaturity of supporting services."

+#### Database idle costs #

+   "You never pay for idle" Austen says in an interview with by CloudAcademy <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
+   Introduction to the Serverless Paradigm</a> [23:50]

+   PROTIP: But this is not true within AWS if you use DynamoDB, which Amazon touts as the default database.
+   While Lambda does not incur charges while idle, a DynamoDB incurs charges for data stored even though no data is read or written to it.

+   PROTIP: On AWS use SimpleDB instead of DynamoDB for true no-cost idle.

 ## FaaS Providers

 There is plenty of competition to keep prices low.